Fresh produce is often hardest hit with crops of fruit, vegetables, wheat and other grains wiped out.

 - Canned fish and seafood.
 Salmon, sardines, tuna, prawns, crab, herrings … you might be surprised to see what is left on the shelves to experiment with.
 Combine with instant spuds and rehydrated onion and mushrooms for a great patty.
 Toss through pasta with tomato paste and UHT cream or evaporated milk.

 - Canned chicken.
 A relatively newcomer on supermarket shelves, but canned chicken is versatile if you can get it.
 Use as a sandwich filler, pizza topper or noodle-tosser.

 - Canned meats.
 These tend to be much saltier and fattier but sometimes there is no choice.
 They come in larger can sizes.
 Unless you have a lot of people to feed and can use the can up straight away, these need to be kept on ice or in the fridge once opened.

 - Nuts and seeds, and peanut paste/butter.
 An excellent option that keeps without refrigeration.

 - Tofu. long-life shelf stable versions may remain in the Asian section of the supermarket.

 BREADS, CEREALS AND GRAINS

 - Breads.
-The supermarket shelves may be bare, but some bakers may still be pumping out bread.
-If that’s not the case in your area, then try these ideas.
+The supermarket shelves may be bare but some bakers may still be pumping out bread.
+If that’s not the case in your area, try these ideas.

 - Long-life packs of international bread.
 Scout the shelves to find packs of Indian naan and roti, Mexican wraps/tortilla, Italian pizza bases.